vertexclub/vertexclub/README.md

 ## 🧠 Technical Areas We Work In
 Vertex members gain exposure to a wide range of domains, including:

-- 📡 Electronics & Communication Systems
+- Electronics & Communication Systems
-- 🔌 Embedded Systems
+- Embedded Systems
-- 🌐 Internet of Things (IoT)
+- Internet of Things (IoT)
-- 🧩 PCB Design
+- PCB Design
-- 📊 Signal Processing
-- 💻 Software–Hardware Integration
-- 🚀 Emerging Technologies
+- Software

 ---